waywardphilosopher/parami/src/data/blog/Knowing/2026-04-01-ways-of-knowing-15.md

 ## Homework

-For your homework, you're going to be reading two more sections of Sweetgrass: The Council of Pecans, and The Three Sisters.
-It's reading 10 on Canvas.
+For your homework, you're going to be reading the next sections of Sweetgrass: The Council of Pecans.
 Have fun!